Visiting Monte Albán (Zapotec Ruins) in Oaxaca City

 Getting to Monte Albán From Oaxaca

-Monte Albán is actually very close to the city of Oaxaca, taking only 20 minutes to reach by car.
-It is about 4.5 miles or 7km from the Zocalo.
-Here’s how you can get to Monte Albán by bus or taxi.
+Monte Albán is surprisingly close to Oaxaca City at just 20 minutes away by car.
+It’s about 4.5 miles (7 km) from the Zócalo.
+Here’s how you can get to Monte Albán by bus or taxi…

-• Bus: The cheapest way to get to Monte Albán, with the teal-green city buses costing only $0.08 pesos per person one-way.
+Bus: The cheapest way to get to Monte Albán is on the teal city buses.
+The cost for a one-way ticket is only $10 MX pesos per person ($0.58).
 You can grab these as they pass by the main square (Zocalo).

-• Group Trip: If you book a half-day tour of Monte Albán online, then your round-trip transportation from your hotel in Oaxaca will be included in the cost.
+Group Trip: If you book a half-day tour of Monte Albán online, your round-trip transportation from your accommodation in Oaxaca is included in the cost.

 Can you walk or hike to Monte Albán?

-A lot of people wonder if you can hike or walk to Monte Albán, with it being only 4.5 miles away.
+Many travelers wonder whether they can hike or walk to Monte Albán, with it being only 4.5 miles away.
 (We were seriously contemplating this ourselves.)

-I was glad to have not expended all my energy just getting there via walking/hiking because it already takes 2–3 hours to visit the ruins on foot, in the sun, which is tiring enough as it is.
+I was glad not to have used all my energy just getting there on foot, since it takes 2–3 hours to visit the ruins on foot in the sun, which is tiring enough as it is.

 Getting Back to Oaxaca From Monte Alban

-Unless you came to Monte Albán with a tour, you’ll need to get back to the city center by either bus or taxi.
+Unless you arrived in Monte Albán with a tour, you’ll need to get back to the city center by bus or taxi.

-Taxis on the Didi app are not likely to come from town to pick you up out here, so you’ll need to rely on negotiating in person with one of the few taxis on standby in the parking lot waiting for tourists who need a ride back into town.
+Taxis on the Didi app are not likely to come from town to pick you up out here, so you’ll need to rely on negotiating in person with one of the few taxis on standby in the parking lot who are waiting for tourists.

-That said, the first (actually, the only) taxi guy available quoted us $200 pesos.
-Since we had paid $150 on the way there, we didn’t want to overpay and kindly declined.
-So we waited for the bus instead which is supposed to come every 15 minutes.
+That said, the first (actually, the only) taxi available quoted us a high price.
+We didn’t want to overpay and kindly declined.
+So, we waited for the bus instead, which is supposed to come every 15 minutes.

-But right before it arrived, another taxi pulled into the parking lot and dropped off a family.
-I had Paul quickly go over to ask, and the driver initially offered only $100 pesos.
+Right before it arrived, another taxi pulled into the parking lot and dropped off a family.
+I had Paul quickly go over to ask, and the driver offered half the price of the previous taxi.
 Moral of the story?
 Patience pays off!

 Where to Stay Near Monte Alban